shaynababe/chromeOSLinux_test/README.md

 ## then the sudo test4 --help will show the cmds to get chroot installed
 ## IE sudo test4 -p /home/SD/z/ -r bullseye -t xorg,xiwi,xfce will work

-## if you with to view the activity start and  new shell and cd /usr/local/bin
+## if you wish to view the activity start a new shell and cd /usr/local/bin
 ## you can ls -la to watch the intall process

 ![Screenshot_2022-12-19_13-48-13](https://user-images.githubusercontent.com/120763310/208530702-a211e371-ba0f-4329-b5d7-433041ba63ad.png)